 You splurged for the energy-efficient, triple pane windows — and now one’s broken.
-Temperature fluctuations, natural disasters, human error…there are many reasons a window could break.
+Unpredictable Kansas City weather, natural disasters, human error…there are many reasons a window could break.
 When you’re staring at a broken window, you may wonder, can I just replace the glass in my window, or do I need to replace the whole window?
+You can’t afford to wait, because the sunshine’s not doing you any favors during those overcast, KC winters.
 Get our thoughts below.

 Replacement Window Glass Options